oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

        serializers.py
        views.py

-For something that I'm not distributing as a library, I like to keep the tests parallel to the code and within the same tree; I find it makes it easier to work with the tests that pertain to the code you're touching as you work on it.
-If I'm writing a library, I root the tests in a different tree, but still with parallel structure to the code; this makes it easier to exclude them on an install.
+(For something that I'm not distributing as a library, I like to keep the tests parallel to the code and within the same tree; I find it makes it easier to work with the tests that pertain to the code you're touching as you work on it.
+If I'm writing a library, I root the tests in a different tree, but still with parallel structure to the code; this makes it easier to exclude them on an install.)

 Inside those files, we mostly have simple declarative use of DRF.
 Follow their `tutorial`_ if you want to get that set up.

 We use `pytest`_ for all our Python tests, and a require 100% test coverage.
-Because of this, we can't just skip anything that's "too hard" to test.
+Because of this, we can't just skip anything that's "too hard" to test, so I will talk a bit about our testing setup later.

-It may be more likely that you are less familiar with Channels; I haven't seen it get quite as much uptake, being a more specialized tool.
-That said, it's pretty simple to set up on top of an existing Django application, so I'll walk you through it in brief.
+Now Channels.
+I don't encounter people as familiar with it as I do with DRF, so I'll walk through how we set it up a little more.
+It's not too bad, but it is different than you may be used to from basic Django.

-First, you need to move from using WSGI to ASGI, which is "basically the same, but async".
-This means changing your server process from gunicorn to something like `Daphne`_, changing your ``project.wsgi`` file to ``project.asgi`` (as described in the `Channels docs`_), add a ``routing`` module and a ``consumers`` module, and adjust your settings appropriately.
+First, you need to move from using WSGI to ASGI, which is "basically WSGI, but async".
+This means changing your server process from gunicorn (or whatever you use) to something like `Daphne`_, changing your ``project.wsgi`` module to ``project.asgi`` (as described in the `Channels docs`_), adding a ``routing`` module and a ``consumers`` module, and adjusting your settings appropriately.

-At this stage, you won't yet have anything in ``consumers``, and you won't have much in ``routing``.
-It can look like this:
+At this stage, you won't yet have anything in ``consumers``, nor much in ``routing``. ``routing`` can look like this:

 .. code:: python